Logo of Restaurant Waste Disposal

 The Environmental Impact of Proper Recycling

 Choosing to recycle your used cooking oil has a direct positive impact.
-When UCO is converted into biodiesel, it creates a renewable fuel that burns cleaner than traditional petroleum diesel, reducing greenhouse gas emissions and particulate matter10 9.
+When UCO is converted into biodiesel, it creates a renewable fuel that burns cleaner than traditional petroleum diesel, reducing greenhouse gas emissions and particulate matter.
 This process gives a second life to a material that would otherwise burden waste management systems or, worse, contaminate waterways.
 For a community like Highland, participating in this cycle supports broader state-wide sustainability goals and demonstrates a commitment to environmental stewardship that customers increasingly value.

 Frequently asked questions